weltond/DataStructure/LeetCode/BFS/317-shortest-distance-from-all-buildings.md

         for (int i = 0; i < grid.length; i++) {
             for (int j = 0; j < grid[0].length; j++) {

-                if (reachBuilding[i][j] == totalBuilding && grid[i][j] < 0) {
+                // only count if the empty land can be reached by all building if (reachBuilding[i][j] == totalBuilding && grid[i][j] < 0) {
                     res = Math.max(res, grid[i][j]);
                 }